aadamsx/dst/README.md

 ## Array Sections.

-When the variable in the section is an array, the inside of the section is repeated multiple times.
+When the variable in the section start is an array, the inside of the section is repeated multiple times.
 For example:

 ```javascript
 let a = ["Moe","Larry","Curly"],